 Deal with it effectively

 When something can’t be prevented, the next best thing is to deal with it swiftly and effectively.
 This is precisely why the Biscuit Fire was so devastating.
-It was allowed to burn unchecked until it was too late.
+The fire started by lightning was spotted almost immediately after the strike, but it was allowed to burn unchecked until it was too late.

 There was a time when strategically placed lookout towers were manned by fire watchmen all summer long.
-As soon as a fire started, they notified the smoke jumpers.
+They were on high alert during lightning storms and as soon as a fire started, they notified the smoke jumpers.
 These fire fighting “hot shots” would be dispatched by helicopter within minutes.
 They dealt with the problem before it got out of control.
 Their swift response minimized the potentially serious threat.

 When lightning strikes your world

 Now the odds that you or I will be struck by actual lightning during our lifetime are only about 1 in 5000.
-But what are the odds that we will experience some potentially devastating, unpreventable event?
+But what are the odds that we will experience some potentially devastating, unpreventable, lightning like event?

 The fact that we all carry various kinds of insurance pretty well answers that question.
 Insurance companies make billions every year because people recognize that unforeseen occurrences befall us all.
 It’s one of the ways we try to prepare for things that we can’t control.